johnwcowan/r7rs-work/RangesCowan.md

 Returns true if value is
-greater than or equal to the range start and less than the range end, whether or not it is an element of the range.
+greater than or equal to the range start and less than or equal to the range end, whether or not it is an element of the range.

 `(range-empty? `*range*`)`